NREL/SAM/CONTRIBUTING.md

 3. Runing simulations in the compiled program with several configurations.

-For example, if you made changes to how the weather file processor works with solar resource data, you might want to run simulations with the different photovoltaic, concentrating solar power, and solar hot water heating model to make sure those models all work with your new code.
+For example, if you made changes to how the weather file processor works with solar resource data, you might want to run simulations with the photovoltaic, concentrating solar power, and solar hot water heating models to make sure those models all work with your new code.